cmartinez84/wheel-of-fortune/README.md

 ## Support and contact details

-_Feel free to reach out to Larry Tunseth at larrydeantun@gmail.com or !EMAILS! with questions or concerns, or requests to work on this project yourself!_
+_Feel free to reach out to Larry Tunseth at larrydeantun@gmail.com, Ryan Vinyard at rav.ryanvinyard@gmail.com, Chris Martinez at cardamomclouds@yahoo.com, Blake Scala at blakescala@gmail.com, and/or Stephen Burden at spburden@hotmail.com with questions or concerns, or requests to work on this project yourself!_

 ## Technologies Used